 MODEL_ATTRIBUTES_DIR- equivalent of

-There is config file which declares validation process.
-Every validated model has to have its entry in
+There is a config file, which declares the validation process.
+Every validated model has to have its entry in the

 models list with distinct